DeclarativeHub/ReactiveKit/README.md

 user.observe { ... } // prints: Fetching user...
 ```

 the producer will be called twice and the user will be fetched twice.
-Same behaviour might go unnoticed in the code like:
+Same behaviour might sneak by unnoticed in the code like:

 ```swift
 user.map { $0.name }.observe { ... } // prints: Fetching user...